cairo-book/cairo-book/src/ch11-10-procedural-macros.md

 # Procedural Macros

 Cairo procedural macros are actually Rust functions that takes Cairo code as input and returns a modified Cairo code as output.
-The main concept behind this type of macros is to grant developers the ability to create custom macros that supports Cairo packages.
+The main concept behind this is to grant developers the ability to create custom macros that supports Cairo packages.

+## Types of Procedural Macros

-Generally there are three ways to use procedural macros:
+There are three main types of procedural macros in Cairo:

-1. expressions ( `macro!()` )
-2. attributes ( `#[macro]` )
-3. derive ( `#[derive(Macro)]` )

-> To use procedural macros in your Cairo project, you need to have the Rust toolchain setup on your machine.
-This is because Cairo procedural macros are implemented in Rust.
-To set up Rust, visit [rustup](https://rustup.rs) and follow the installation instructions for your operating system.
+1. **Expression Macros** (`macro!()`)
+   These macros are used like function calls and can generate code based on their arguments.

+2. **Attribute Macros** (`#[macro]`)
+   These macros can be attached to items like functions or structs to modify their behavior or implementation.

+3. **Derive Macros** (`#[derive(Macro)]`)
+   These macros automatically implement traits for structs or enums.

 ## How to Use Existing Procedural Macros

-To use a procedural macros in your project, a developer needs to add the macro as a dependency in their `Scarb.toml` file and then import and use it in their Cairo program.
+Using existing procedural macros in your Cairo project involves:

+1. Setting up your environment
+2. Incorporating the macro into your project

+### 1. Setting Up Your Environment

+Before using procedural macros, ensure you have the necessary tools:

+- **Rust Toolchain**: Cairo procedural macros are implemented in Rust, so you need the Rust toolchain on your machine.
+- To set up Rust, visit [rustup](https://rustup.rs) and follow the installation instructions for your operating system.

-> You do not need to know Rust to use already existing procedural macros in your Cairo project.
+> **Note**: While you need Rust installed to use procedural macros, you don't need to know Rust programming to use existing macros in your Cairo project.

+### 2. Incorporating the Macro Into Your Project

+To use a procedural macro in your project:

+- Add the macro as a dependency in your `Scarb.toml` file.
+- Import and use the macro in your Cairo program.

+Here's an example of how to add a macro dependency:

 ```toml
 [package]